Urinary tract pain constantly. Causes of bladder pain in women

 Pain when filling the bladder can be a symptom of many diseases - gynecological pathologies, cystitis, prostate adenoma and others.
 A possible cause of pain is vesiculitis (inflammation of the seminal vesicles in men).
 Pain occurs deep in the pelvis, above the pubis and in the perineum.
 With vesiculitis, the sacrum or lower back often ache.

-Pain in the bladder during pregnancy and after childbirth
+Bladder pain during pregnancy and after childbirth

 In children